sshaw/export-pull-requests/README.md

 ### API Token

-The GitHub API token can also be given by:
+The API token can also be given by:

 * `EPR_TOKEN` environment variable
 * `epr.token` setting in .gitconfig